Cryptocurrency Regulation in the UK

-All companies planning to conduct cryptoasset activities in the UK must register with the Financial Conduct Authority (FCA) in order to obtain part of the 4A permit (aka crypto license in the UK).
-The FCA is the supervisory authority that enforces existing AML/CFT rules and leads the dialogue between regulators and market participants.
-One such initiative is a two-day CryptoSprint joint event, where essentially regulators meet with innovators to discuss and partner on crypto policy development.
+All firms wishing to carry on crypto asset activities in the UK must be registered with the Financial Conduct Authority for part of the 4A license, better known as a crypto license in the UK.
+The FCA “already applies existing AML/CFT regime and leads the dialogue between regulators and market participants.”
+One of those programs is the two-day CryptoSprint, where regulators meet with innovators to talk about and together work out crypto policy development.

 UK cryptocurrency regulation

-- Security tokens amount to a Specified Investment under the Regulated Activities Order (RAO), excluding e-money; they may provide rights to participate in the business (e.g. ownership, repayment of a specific amount of money, or sharing future profits) and under the EU Markets in Financial Instruments Directive II (MiFID II), they may also be transferable securities or other financial instruments.
+- Security tokens are a Specified Investment under the RAO, other than e-money; they can grant rights to participate in the business, such as ownership, a right to repayment of a specific amount of money, or participation in future profits; and under the EU Markets in Financial Instruments Directive II (MiFID II), they can be transferable securities or other financial instruments.

-- E-money tokens – as per the Electronic Money Regulations (EMRs) – are electronically (including magnetically) stored monetary values, represented by a claim on the issuer, which is issued on receipt of funds for making payment transactions.
+- E-money tokens meaning, within the meaning of the Electronic Money Regulations—are monetary values stored electronically (including magnetically) that are represented by a claim on the issuer.
+They are issued upon receipt of funds for making payment transactions.

 According to the FCA, the following tokens are unregulated:

-- Utility tokens (allowing to gain access to goods or services on a certain DLT platform)
+- Utility tokens provide for access to goods or services within a specific DLT platform.

-- Crypto exchange tokens (cryptocurrencies used as a means of payment and can be an object of investment pertaining to an increase in their value)
+- Crypto exchange tokens refer to cryptocurrencies that allow for payment and may serve as an object of investment with respect to an increase in their value.

-The FCA offers support through the Innovation Hub to those crypto companies who’re looking to launch crypto products and services in the UK and are in need of learning about the applicable legislation.
+The FCA supports crypto firms through the Innovation Hub for those crypto firms looking to bring their crypto products and services into the UK market, wanting and needing to know what the applicable legislation is.

-If a crypto company is prepared to test its innovations in the market, they can apply to the FCA’s Regulatory Sandbox.
+When a crypto company is ready to test its novelties in the market, an application can be filed with the FCA’s strong Regulatory Sandbox.

-- A new financial market infrastructure sandbox which will enable startups and established crypto businesses to innovate, experiment and test business models in a safe environment, within the regulatory framework.
+- A new financial market infrastructure sandbox will enable startups and incumbents in the crypto industry to create business models, experiment, and test in a no-blame environment under the regulatory regime.

-- Building a competitive tax system for crypto businesses, which will accelerate the development of the market.
+- A competitive system of taxation for crypto businesses will accelerate the development of the market.

 Anti-Money Laundering and Counter-Terrorist Financing Legislation

-UK-based cryptoasset companies must comply with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 which sets out obligations of private sector companies exposed to the risks of money laundering.
+UK-based cryptoasset firms must comply with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 which spell out obligations of private sector firms exposed to money laundering risks.

-- Conduct AML/CFT risk assessment for clients, country of operations, operations, products and services
+- Conduct AML/CFT risk assessment for clients, country of operation, operations, products, and services.

-- Implement applicable AML/CFT systems, policies, controls and procedures, including the transmission of all changes that should be appropriate to the complexity of the business
+- Implement applicable AML/CFT systems, policies, controls, and procedures, including transmitting all changes that should be appropriate to the complexity of the business.

-- Recruit a qualified AML/CFT compliance officer who will be responsible for enforcing applicable legislation
+- Recruit a qualified AML/CFT compliance officer who shall be responsible for enforcing applicable legislation.

-- Development of compatible data recording and security systems and business processes that protect personal data and sufficiency of records for AML/CFT purposes
+- Development of compatible data recording and security systems and relevant business processes that ensure protection of personal data and sufficiency of records for AML/CFT purposes.

-Under AML/CFT law, crypto asset companies planning to operate in the UK, providing products or services, are legally required to register with the FCA, which is responsible for their authorization and supervision with an emphasis on consumer protection, Market integrity and fair competition.
+Under the AML/CFT legislation, crypto-asset firms that plan to operate in the UK through business activities involving products or services are legally required to be registered with the FCA for their authorization and supervision, with a focus on consumer protection, market integrity, and fair competition.

-The FCA decides on all applications within 6 months.
-If the application is incomplete, the decision is made within 12 months.
+The FCA also makes a decision about all applications within 6 months.
+Where the application is incomplete, then the decision is within 12 months.

-The Department of Innovative Ways can support the application process by explaining the complexities of the rules, including the implications for crypto asset business models.
+The Department of Innovative Ways can advise on the application process and explain the complexities of the rules, including the implications for crypto asset business models.

-Companies carrying out the following activities must apply for permission:
+Businesses offering the following services need to apply for permission:

 - Exchange with cryptocurrencies for fiat money and vice versa